tlugger/oopsgenie/README.md

   * Count the number of alerts matching a specified column name (default Alias).
 If no column is specified, return the total count of alerts
 * Time Interval Filtering
   * An interval to filter the "CreatedAtDate" hour of each alert.
 This can be added to count.
+* Keyword matching
+  * A keyword to filter the specified --count column against

 ### Future functionality
 * Created to Updated (typically alert creation to close) duration